 What is Point?
 Shared Home Equity Financing

-Point is a finance company founded in 2014 and headquartered in Palo Alto, California.
+Point (Point Digital Finance) is a financial services company founded in 2014 and headquartered in Palo Alto, California.
 Unlike a traditional lender, Point will invest in a portion of the equity you currently have, via a deed of trust and memorandum of option on the house.

 Point will provide you a payment for that amount, which can range from $35,000 to $350,000.
 When you eventually sell your home, you will be required to provide Point.com a portion of the proceeds based on the agreement you made to obtain your initial payment.